alchrabas/pyslate/README.md

 Two new things here: `${}` specifies an inner tag field.
 It means evaluating a "toy" tag and interpolating the contents directly into the main tag value.
 At the end of the inner tag key there's a `@article`.
 It's a decorator, which means "take the tag value of tag it's used in, and then transform the string into something else".
 Decorator "article" is included as specific for English and simply adds a/an article.
-There also "upper" "lower" and "capitalize" decorators included right away.
+There are also "upper" "lower" and "capitalize" decorators included right away.
 In addition, you can define any new decorator as you like.

 Combo
 -----